oracle-devrel/devo.tutorials/apache-php-ubuntu-oci-installation.md

 ---
 title: Get Started with Apache and PHP on Ubuntu and OCI
 parent: tutorials
-tags: [always-free, get-started, open-source, apache, php, ubuntu, nodejs, front-end]
+tags:
+- always-free
+- get-started
+- open-source
+- apache
+- php
+- ubuntu
+- nodejs
+- front-end
 thumbnail: assets/apache-php-ubuntu-Apache_Diagram.png
 date: 2021-10-21 01:00
 description: Using Free Tier OCI to install PHP and Apache on an Ubuntu Linux instance, then connecting the instance to the internet for further development.
 author:
   twitter: lefred
   github: lefred
   linkedin: lefred
+redirect_from: "/collections/tutorials/apache-php-ubuntu-oci-installation/"
 ---
 {% slides %}